Pre Shoot Preparation

 Don’t go overboard, people will be more willing to explore further in a virtual tour if they feel every scene will offer them something new.

-Often less is more when it comes to scenes in a virtual tour, try not to repeat similar rooms/locations.
+Often less is more when it comes to scenes in a virtual tour, try not to repeat similar rooms or locations.

 Setting the scene

-It may sound obvious, but make sure the location is thoroughly cleaned top to bottom.
 You’ll be surprised how much shows up on a virtual tour.
-Make sure all floors are cleaned, any stains removed (if possible) and that any form of material (bed sheets, table cloths, curtains) are free of creases.
+Make sure all floors are cleaned, any stains removed (if possible) and that any form of material (bed sheets, table cloths, curtains or blinds) are free of creases and are arranged as required.

-Make sure any unsightly signage, such as wet floor signs, hand written signs and older, worn signs are removed prior to the shoot.
+Make sure any unsightly signage such as wet floor signs, hand written signs and worn/temporary signs are removed prior to the shoot.

-Check all light bulbs and replace any blown or miss matched bulbs prior to the photographers arrival.
+Check all light bulbs and replace any blown or miss matched bulbs.
+Make sure window blinds are serviceable and in an upright position.